Contents

 2. Optimize for Mobile Devices

-Our clients’ Google Analytics data shows that approximately half local government website visits were on mobile devices.
-With 97% of Americans ages 18-29 now owning smartphones, the amount of traffic from these devices will only keep increasing.
+Data that our clients have shared from Google Analytics shows that approximately half of local government website visits were on mobile devices.
+With most Americans now owning smartphones, the amount of traffic from these devices will likely only go up!

 To increase citizen satisfaction with mobile services, you should:

 Make your mobile website intuitive and easy to navigate.
-To enhance the user experience, simplify the interface and reduce the steps needed to complete actions.
+Simplify the interface and reduce the steps needed to complete actions.
 Menus should be concise, and key information should be accessible within one or two taps.
-Additionally, design forms for quick, typo-free input on mobile devices.
+Don’t forget to design mobile-friendly forms for quick, typo-free input.

 Ensure Speed and Reliability